rekalogika/domain-event-src/packages/domain-event/README.md

 ## What is a Domain Event?

 A domain event is simply a regular event like you would normally use with Symfony's EventDispatcher.
-The difference is that a domain event is dispatched by your entities, as opposed to being dispatched from your controllers or other services.
+The difference is that a domain event represents something that has happened in your domain.
+It has a name that is meaningful to the underlying business that the domain represents.
+A domain event is usually dispatched by your entities, as opposed to being dispatched from your controllers or other services.

 ## Why Use Domain Events?

+A domain event represents a business event that has happened.
+It is a good way to model 'when something happens, do this' in your domain.

-A domain event is dispatched from the part of your code where the event is actually happening.
-Different part of your application might call the same method on an entity, directly or indirectly.
+A domain event is raised by the part of your code where the event is actually happening.
+Different part of your application might call the same method on an entity.
+In some cases, the method is called indirectly, and the caller has no idea that it is being called.
 By using domain events, the event will be dispatched in all the cases.
 No need to make sure to dispatch the event from all the different places where the method is called.

 The application layer (controllers, services) can tell an entity to do something, but it cannot reliably know if the action is actually performed, or